How to Use AI to Design a Room: Complete Step-by-Step Guide

 FactorAI Room DesignProfessional Designer

-CostFree to start, credits from $4.99$500-$5,000+ per room
+CostFree to start, then credit-based$500-$5,000+ per room

 CustomizationStyle-based presetsFully custom to your preferences